Taki Rua: Significant Moments

 On 25 May 1994, Taki Rua Theatre held the first performance of Hone Kouka's play Nga Tangata Toa.
 The cast included Jim Moriarty as Taneatua, Shimpal Lelisi as Te Riri, Nancy Brunning as Rongomai, and Apirana Taylor as Paikea.

 1995 was the year of the first annual Te Reo Māori Season, theatre in Te Reo Māori.
 Touring to rural iwi-based communities and marae with the Te Reo Māori performances is a significant achievement, and these tours are still going.

 Think of a Garden written by John Kneubuhl and directed by Nathaniel Lees presented at Taki Rua on Alpha Street won three awards at the Chapman Tripp Theatre Awards in 1995, including an acting award for Sima Urale.

 In 2000 Rachel House won an award for her outstanding performance in Taki Rua's play Women Far Walking by Witi Ihimaera.

 The comedy The Untold Tales of Māui by the Humour Beasts, Taika Waititi and Jermaine Clement was produced by Taki Rua and toured New Zealand over 2003 and 2004.
 A 2004 review states, "simple yet sophisticated, flippant yet strangely relevant and affirming."

-The first play performed in te reo Māori for adult rather than child audiences to tour Aotearoa, He Kura E Huna Ana, premiered at the Forge at the Court Theatre in 1995 in a development season.
+The first play performed in te reo Māori for adult rather than child audiences to tour New Zealand, He Kura E Huna Ana, premiered at the Forge at the Court Theatre in 1995 in a development season.

 In 2015 Taki Rua produced Briar Grace-Smiths' play Ngā Pou Wahine twenty years after the first presentation at Taki Rua in 1995.
-The new version is the directing debut for Miriama McDowell and the solo debut of Kura Forrester.
+The new version was the directing debut for Miriama McDowell and the solo debut of Kura Forrester.
 In 1995 it was directed by Nancy Brunning and performed by Rachel House.